-Carruthers: The Clan/Family Tartan –

 As a Society, we take or time, cross our t’s and dot our i’s to ensure that what we are building for the clan sits firmly on solid and long-lasting foundations.
 In the making and adding to Carruthers history, Clan Carruthers Society – International remains at the forefront.
 What we have achieved over the last 13 years, and especially over the last 25 months, has never been achieved by our family in over 200 years, if at all.

 The tartan is one which falls into the latter category.
 Therefore to ensure that Carruthers had their own visual identity in the guise of a tartan, one was designed by Brian Wilton MBE in December 2016 at the behest of the Clan Convenor, Dr George Carruthers FSA Scot, who financed the same.

 The Red Carruthers Tartan was registered and numbered STR 11700 with the Scottish Register of Tartans (STR), in January 2017.
-The colours and sett were designed to reflect out past links with the Family of Bruce and our own reiver history, and further in order to reflect our own ancestry and ancient past, the design was kept simple.
+The colours and sett were designed to reflect our past links with the Family of Bruce and our own reiver history, and further, in order to reflect our own ancestry and ancient past, the design was kept simple.

 On registration, the tartan itself was made freely available to all of our name, without the retention of any commercial interest by Dr Carruthers himself.

 Also in 2017, the Executive of the Clan Carruthers Society – International, voted to accept STR 11700 as their official tartan, and following their Convenor’s lead, ensuring and retaining direct access to both the weaver and any outlet of the same.
 This was done for all of our name and made the tartan official and available to the family itself.

-However, in order to fully benefit the clan as a whole, it could not even start to be considered for full adoption as the clan/family tartan or accepted as such by the Scottish Tartan Register, until a Chief of Carruthers was in place.
+However, in order to fully benefit the clan as a whole, it could not be considered for full adoption as the clan/family tartan (or accepted as such by the Scottish Tartan Register) until a Chief of Carruthers was in place.